kien6034/Cosmwasm_Simple_Aggregator/Readme.md

 Scripts for deployment and interaction on the Terra blockchain.

 #### Running scripts
-For example, deploy all the contract: python3 -m scripts.deploy.all
+For example, testing the contract: python3 -m scripts.test.pair